-Post-Google Personal Projects
+Post-Google Side Projects

-You can simply fork the project to a new repo.
+If the repo is in a Google-owned org, you can simply fork the project to a new repo.

 If the repo is not in a Google-owned org, you can leave the repo where it is and remove the CLA bot hook and any suggestion that the project continues to be maintained by Google.
 Code you authored during your employment period remains copyright Google, and those notices should not be removed.